parolkar/pfeed/README.markdown

 Pfeed
 ======

-You need Pfeed when you want to automagically create fancy logs / activity updates in your rails app.
+You need Pfeed when you want to automagically create fancy logs / activity updates in your rails app, asynchronously.

 ### What's so magical here?